 Court Upholds Palm Beach County Harassment and Discrimination Policies

-A Palm Beach County district chief who was terminated based on allegations he sexually harassed a female subordinate, has lost his lawsuit challenging the constitutionality of the county’s policies he was charged with violating.
-Former District Chief Christopher DeVito claimed the two policies were unconstitutionally overbroad and unconstitutionally vague so as to infringe on his First Amendment rights.
+A Palm Beach County district chief who was terminated based on allegations he sexually harassed a female subordinate, has lost his lawsuit challenging the constitutionality of the policies he was charged with violating.
+Former District Chief Christopher DeVito claimed the county’s policies were unconstitutionally overbroad and unconstitutionally vague so as to infringe on his First Amendment rights.

 Chief DeVito was accused of sexting a subordinate, in violation of Palm Beach County Fire Rescue Policy FR-A-107 on Discrimination Harassment and Retaliation, and Palm Beach County Policy CW-P-029 on Discrimination, Harassment, Reasonable Accommodation, and Retaliation in the Workplace.
 He was also charged with conduct unbecoming.
-He was terminated in August, 2022
+He was terminated in August, 2022.

 Chief DeVito grieved the termination through the collective bargaining agreement, while at the same time filing the current suit in US District Court for the Southern District of Florida to challenge the constitutionality of both policies.
 The court granted the County’s motion to dismiss reasoning as follows: